Americans moved out of prison in deal that could see US releasing Iranian funds and prisoners - KTVZ

 By Christiane Amanpour, Jennifer Hansler and Kylie Atwood, CNN

-Four of the Americans – Siamak Namazi, Emad Shargi, Morad Tahbaz, and a fourth American who has not been identified publicly – were moved out of Tehran’s notorious Evin Prison on Thursday, a source familiar with the deal said.
-The fifth American, who also has not been publicly identified, was already under house arrest.
+Four of the Americans – Siamak Namazi, Emad Shargi, Morad Tahbaz, and a fourth American who has not been identified publicly – were moved out of Tehran’s notorious Evin Prison on Thursday, the White House confirmed.
+The fifth American, who also has not been publicly identified, was already under house arrest, according to a source familiar with the negotiations.

 The source described Thursday’s development as “an encouraging step,” noting that there’s “a roadmap that has basically been agreed.”
 However, they said that “there’s a number of things here that that still need to be worked out” in the prospective deal to bring the Americans home to the United States.

-Among the roadmap are plans to make $6 billion in Iranian funds that have been in a restricted account in South Korea more readily available for “non-sanctionable trade” of goods like food and medicine.
+Among the roadmap are plans to make $6 billion in Iranian funds that have been in a restricted account in South Korea more readily available for “non-sanctionable trade” of goods like food and medicine by moving them to “a restricted account elsewhere.”
 The source said that this would not be giving new funds to Iran, noting that those funds are currently in South Korean accounts and able to be used for humanitarian purposes and non-sanctionable trade.
 There have been challenges in converting the Korean currency.

 There is also expected to be a prisoner swap component to the deal, though the source said that “no prisoners held in the US will be released in exchange for these Americans moving to house arrest.”

+The Permanent Mission of the Islamic Republic of Iran to the United Nations said in a statement that “as part of a humanitarian cooperation agreement mediated by a third-party government, Iran and the US have agreed to reciprocally release and pardon five prisoners.”

+“The transfer of these prisoners to out of prison marks a significant initial step in the implementation of this agreement,” they said.

 “There’s kind of a step-by-step process that’s going to unfold.
 So, the first step is getting our people out of prison,” the source said.
-Iran will not immediately “gain any benefit” on Thursday, the source added.
+Iran will not immediately “gain any benefit” on Thursday, the source familiar with the negotiations said.

 “Then there will be arrangements in place we’ve agreed to do some things, Iran has agreed to do some things that will eventually lead to the Americans coming home,” they said.